Long Live the King!

 • Learn gratitude

-• Learn submission – I don’t need to be right, I don’t need to get my way.
+• Learn the spiritual discipline of submission – I don’t need to be right, I don’t need to get my way.
 (Thank you, Richard Foster)

 • Pay attention to the other – People that are culturally different, the one that doesn’t look like me.